 The Departure – Call to Adventure

-By the time I touched down in Bali the summer of 2019, I had released everything that weighed me down and held me back – from material possessions, living spaces and toxic people.
-When I arrived in Indonesia I felt rooted – light, yet deeply grounded.
-The Balinese people believe that many objects, including trees, carry spirit; that they have a soul.
+By the time I touched down in Bali in the summer of 2019, I had released everything that weighed me down and held me back – from material possessions, living spaces, and toxic people.
+When I arrived in Indonesia, I felt rooted – light yet deeply grounded.
+The Balinese people believe that many objects, including trees, carry spirit, and have a soul.
 It was only natural to feel deeply rooted as if I were blooming out of the earth when I arrived.
-On my 7 day journey through Bali there were key events and gifts from God that brought me home forever changed.
+On my 7 day journey through Bali, there were key events and gifts from God that brought me home forever changed.

 The Healer: Initiation

 When I arrived at the healers compound hours after my flight, I was nervous, anxious, skeptical – yet hopeful.
 The compound radiated serenity.
 After wrapping myself in a sarong, the healer waved me over.
 The first thing he said to me was that there would be no cameras or video.
-Immediately, my mind went to a negative space… wondering how I was going to remember this special moment in time.
-And there came my self doubt in my inability to retain information.
-I put my doubts aside and I obeyed.
-I sat down on a pillow in front of him and he began to pray.
-He waved around his hands to spread incense around the room and turned towards me, put his hands on my body and began to push on pressure points, all while his eyes remained closed, breathing deeply.
+My mind immediately went to a negative space… wondering how I would remember this special moment in time.
+And there came my self-doubt in my inability to retain information.
+I put my doubts aside, and I obeyed.
+I sat down on a pillow in front of him, and he began to pray.
+He waved around his hands to spread incense around the room and turned towards me, put his hands on my body, and began to push on pressure points, all while his eyes remained closed, breathing deeply.

 With his eyes still closed, he asked if I had pain in my stomach.
 Hours before getting on the plane, I had a meeting with my therapist.
-I expressed my anxiety and nervousness about my trip and she asked where I felt the anxiety.
-When I was a child, I would have panic attacks and go to the hospital with stomach pains only to find out it was only nerves.
-Time after time I would land in the hospital thinking I had an ulcer or I was suffering from a heart attack.
-It was always anxiety… Prior to my trip, my therapist and I were working through some intense emotions regarding the feelings of abandonment inflicted on to me by a close loved one.
+I expressed my anxiety and nervousness about my trip, and she asked where I felt the anxiety.
+When I was a child, I would have panic attacks and go to the hospital with stomach pains to find out it was only nerves.
+Time after time, I would land in the hospital, thinking I had an ulcer or suffering from a heart attack.
+It was always anxiety… Before my trip, my therapist and I worked through some intense emotions regarding the feelings of abandonment inflicted on me by a close loved one.
 When the anxiety comes, I feel it in my stomach.
 The healer knew there was negative energy in that region but assured me that my body was functioning properly and that there was no cause for concern.
-He instructed me to mentally release the pain.
+He instructed me to release the pain mentally.
 He went on to say that all of the chakras in my body were in perfect order.
 He knew I was a yogi and that I practiced meditation.
-He proceeded to say that through my “good heart and voice” I have the ability to spread motivation and hope throughout the world.
+He proceeded to say that through my “good heart and voice,” I have the ability to spread motivation and hope throughout the world.
 He then asked if I was writing a book.
 In shock, I grinned wide as a natural reaction.
 I thought to myself, how could he possibly know this?
-He continued, “Write this book, make it motivational”.
-At the end of our session, he says; “I speak to your heart, not your mind.
+He continued, “Write this book; make it motivational.”
+At the end of our session, he says, “I speak to your heart, not your mind.
 You will remember.
 Follow your heart and lead with your voice.
 Offer wisdom.”
-He released me of my doubt to retain information, that I will remember his words and keep them in my heart.
+He released me of my doubt to retain information that I will remember his words and keep them in my heart.
 Just like that, our time together was over.
 That night, my first day in Bali came to a close.

 The Healer showed me the weak areas in my life.
-He provided me with encouragement to continue down the path of helping others through my voice.
+He encouraged me to continue down the path of helping others through my voice.
 He provided me with encouragement and guidance to take on Bali without fear.
 He provided me with the tools to seek counsel from within myself, from my inner guide – my Higher Self.
-That evening, I went to bed full of hope, love and inspiration and held no pain or anxiety in my stomach.
+That evening, I went to bed full of hope, love, and inspiration and held no pain or anxiety in my stomach.
 The healer was my first gift.